Hello and welcome to the Law Department at Reigate College.

 skills e.g. justifying and using evidence to argue a point

 On both the A Level and BTEC Level 3 courses, you will study concepts of both Civil and Criminal Law.
 It’s important you understand the difference between these two and how they are dealt with by the court system.

-‘Explore your Subject’ activity, we will focus on Civil Law and will then move
+In this ‘Explore your Subject’ activity, we will focus on Civil Law.

 What’s the difference between